freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 A trigger is a filter that permits to intercept an **event** on a **channel**.

-It performs check on the event carried values and tags assigning a meaningful and reusable name to this restriction.
+It performs a check on the event carrying values and tags assigning a meaningful and reusable name to this restriction.

-For example an event can be the notification that are the 10 o'Clock; a trigger can listen to time events and if the hour is between 7 and 13 o'Clock you can name this trigger ``it's morning`` and reuse it to perform **reactions** like ``IF it's morning THEN turn off outdoor lights``.
+For example, an event can be the notification that it is 10 o'Clock; a trigger can listen to time events and if the hour is between 7 and 13 o'Clock you can name this trigger ``it's morning`` and reuse it to perform **reactions** like ``IF it's morning THEN turn off outdoor lights``.

-Therefore a trigger can be used to decide whether a notified event has to be processed or not.
+Therefore, a trigger can be used to decide whether a notified event has to be processed or not.
 Whenever an event is processed by a trigger, if the trigger is consistent with its definition, the associated commands are executed.

-A **reaction** represents a link between a trigger and one or more commands list executed by an actuator.
+A **reaction** represents a link between a trigger and one or more commands listed, executed by an actuator.

-In this brief tutorial the manual creation of an XML trigger is explained, however the end user can define triggers using the included graphical editor, so there is no need to edit the XML manually.
+In this brief tutorial, the manual creation of an XML trigger is explained.
+However, the end user can define triggers using the included graphical editor, so there is no need to edit the XML manually.

 How to filter events using triggers
 -----------------------------------

-Events can be intercepted using triggers. each event has a default channel on which it is notified.
+Events can be intercepted using triggers.
+Each event has a default channel on which it is notified.

 To know which is the default channel of a particular event see listenable events page (TODO ADD A LINK).